pestrela/music/traktor/README.md

 All of them made significant contributions either in articles, software or video tutorials.
 In the vast majority this is applicable to any DJ software.

-Most of them I've either meet them in person and/or had numerous conversations over chat.
+Most of them I've either meet them in person, or I had numerous conversations with them over chat.

 * **Ean Golden:**
   * Inventor of Controlerism, Founder of DJtechtools, Hundreds of articles, Workshops